SMARTNET MOBILITY SECURITY +

 Together with simplicity and reduced set up costs, standardization could turbocharge the electric car revolution - and allow car makers to do what they do best - concentrate on producing superb quality cars, vans and trucks, rather than worry about trying to force brand loyalty.
 A multitude of formats is likely to confuse buyers and so stagnate sales, increasing the risk for investors.

 Standardization of cartridges provides a level playing field in terms of energy availability for customers.
 There is no point making the finest cars in the world, if there is nowhere to recharge them.
+Or indeed, if you make the finest cars, but their drivers are stuck on the roadside waiting for plug in charging.

 THE NUMBERS - In 2017 Luxembourg had the highest number of vehicles per thousand inhabitants.

 At the moment car makers produce vehicles with onboard electrical sockets on the assumption that charging points will be available along our streets and in car parks for every vehicle that covers longer distances.
 You may have noticed the absence of such charging spaces where you live and work.
 But, conventional fast charging can replenish around 80% of charge in about 1-2 hours.
-In our view this is far too slow, and would demand more power generation to cope with peak demands.
+In our view this is far too slow, and would demand more power generation capacity to cope with peak demands.

 There are battery cars with ranges of up to 300 miles, but the cars are incredibly expensive and too heavy, as they lug gigantic cartridges up and down the country, absorbing more lithium and cobalt than needed and raising the total energy bill.